eliasmagn/postmarketOS_kiauh/concept.md

 - Ensuring generated printer configuration templates automatically link the installed web UIs (Mainsail, Fluidd, etc.) so fresh Klipper instances keep their dashboards reachable without manual edits.
 - Falling back to sane defaults when expected NGINX site stanzas are absent, keeping menu flows responsive instead of crashing on missing configs.
 - Detecting nftables-based firewalls and layering guided prompts that open Moonraker and Fluidd ports only for the networks you approve, keeping phones and tablets reachable without exposing them broadly by default.
+- Supplying actionable fallback guidance when the default nftables input chain is missing so users know to consult the postmarketOS firewall documentation before proceeding.
 - Replacing crowsnest's Debian-centric installer with an apk-aware deployment path that renders the upstream configuration and provisions an OpenRC service so Fluidd and Mainsail webcam panels stay functional on postmarketOS.
 - Offering optional WireGuard provisioning so remote access can ride an encrypted tunnel without hand-authoring VPN configs on postmarketOS devices.
 - Surfacing mobile-shell aware launch presets and display heuristics so touch-friendly environments (Phosh, Plasma Mobile, etc.) get a usable KlipperScreen session without manual environment plumbing.